Girls Who Drive.

 • Permit or registration fee: Most places charge a fee to issue your permit, along with any additional administrative costs.
 The exact amount will depend on your location.

-Step 2: Practice Driving
+02. Practice Driving

 Once you have your permit, you’re officially allowed to start driving — with supervision.